 The Vermont State Police reported only one minor accident on Middle Road in Dummerston.
 A few accidents were reported in Guilford and Whitingham, and a pedestrian was struck by a vehicle on Elliot Street in Brattleboro, Friday evening, as the storm began to ramp up.
-Officials did not have any more information to offer on these incidents Saturday morning.

 The U.S. Postal Service gave customers a preview of the recently announced suspension of Saturday service by canceling home delivery on Saturday.

 And Portland, Maine recorded more than 29 inches from Friday's storm, breaking the single storm record of 27.1 inches from 1979.

 The 2013 Harris Hill Ski Jump is scheduled for next weekend, and after a few years of disappointing natural snow cover, Melissa Gullotti, Communications Director for the Harris Hill Ski Jump, said the Friday night snowfall was welcomed, and perfectly timed.

 "This is great.
 We've been making snow for the past week, so we were prepared, but this adds to making sure we are prepared for the event," Gullotti said.
 "We're just glad it didn't happen next week."

 Event organizers are preparing for Brattleboro's annual International Ski Federation sanctioned event which brings some of the best ski jumpers from all over the world to southern Vermont for the weekend of Feb.
 16 and 17..

 Gullotti said the snow this weekend should also add to the excitement leading up to next weekend's event as the the monster storm that dumped snow across New England will have snow lovers embracing the season.